 Step 3: Screw the fruit pallets together to create your shelving

-What you need: Cordless drill/driver with matching bit, 3 x 16 T10 Torx countersunk chipboard screws
+What you need: Cordless drill/driver, 3 x 16 T10 Torx countersunk chipboard screws

 Is the paint dry?
 If so, you can start transforming the fruit pallets into shelving.
 Stack the pallets as you see fit, depending on how you plan to use your new shelving.
 First stack them together loosely and see how your DIY room divider looks.
 Once you’re happy with the design, screw the fruit pallets together.
 If you have eight fruit pallets, you will have six screws to use per pallet.
 Look for the pallet corners that touch, place the screws around 5 cm below the corners, then drill through both pallets using a light pressure.
 If your shelving still seems wobbly, you can secure the pallets with the remaining screws.
 Once your shelving is solid and stable, it’s time to put your books in the fruit pallets and start using your new furniture!